BlogData RoomsData Room for Private Equity in 2026: Fund, Deal, and LP Workflows (5 Real Examples)

 Granular Permissions

 Permissions at user, group, folder, and file level are non-negotiable.
-Use cases: showing different investment strategy detail to different LP tiers, scoping sell-side diligence materials per bidder, restricting portfolio company financials to specific board committees.
+Practical use cases: showing different investment strategy detail to different LP tiers, scoping sell-side diligence materials per bidder group, restricting portfolio company financials to specific board committees, and excluding the legal-and-regulatory binder from initial-round bidders.
+Group-level permissions matter more than user-level for PE because the room is constantly reconfiguring as bidders advance through diligence stages.

 Activity tracking and analytics